Why Authenticating Your Nikes is Essential?

 Start by checking the SKU code match between the box and the inner label, then inspect the quality of materials and stitching, as well as the logos.

-How to Recognize a Fake Nike at First Glance?
+How to Spot a Fake Nike at First Glance?

 Obvious signs include an abnormally low price, a rough Swoosh, spelling mistakes on the label, or a strong chemical smell.
 A damaged or poorly colored box is also an immediate indicator of counterfeiting.